 The Best Oven Roasted Pork Shoulder

 For years we have been making the most amazing, fall-apart smoked pork shoulder on our Traeger smoker and now we finally have an oven roasted version of this blog favorite recipe to share with you.
 This version is perfect for making all year long.
 We love tossing a pork shoulder in the oven on Sunday morning and then let it roast, low & slow, all day.
-By the time dinner rolls around it is ready to eat!
-Perfect to enjoy for dinner and then toss the leftovers in the fridge to enjoy throughout the week as carnitas tacos, on a salad, as a sandwich, or on a big pan of nachos!
+By the time dinner rolls around, it is ready to eat!
+Perfect to enjoy for dinner and then toss the leftovers in the fridge to enjoy throughout the week as carnitas tacos, on a salad, as a pulled pork sandwich, or on a big pan of nachos!

 What You Will Need